joostflick/cga-groovecollector/README.md

     - AIFF
 4. Make sure Grease Monkey/Tamper Monkey is enabled.
 5. Navigate to your collection on Bandcamp and a UI will show up.
+6. If you are downloading a large collection and not everything is downloading, try enabling throttling and experiment a bit with the right delay